-Norbert Bannon - Chairman (Age 68) (Independent non-executive director)
+Norbert Bannon (Age 68) (Independent non-executive director)

-Norbert Bannon is chairman of a large UK DB pension fund, a major Irish DC pension scheme and is a director of and advisor to a number of other financial companies.
-He is Chairman of the Audit Committees of Doric Nimrod Air One Limited and Doric Nimrod Air Three Limited.
+Norbert Bannon is chairman of a large UK DB pension fund, a major Irish DC pension scheme and is a Director of and advisor to a number of other financial companies.
+He is Chairman of Doric Nimrod Air Two Limited and Chairman of the Audit Committee of Doric Nimrod Air One Limited.
 He has extensive experience in international finance having been CEO of banks in Singapore and New York.
-He was CEO of Ireland's largest venture capital company and was finance director and Chief Risk Officer at a leading investment bank in Ireland.
+He was CEO of Ireland's largest venture capital company and was Finance Director and Chief Risk Officer at a leading investment bank in Ireland.
 He has worked as a consultant on risk issues internationally.